Research Enrichment Program

 A panel of senior MQ researchers will chair intensive pitching sessions that help to expand the scope and novelty of the presented research ideas.

-Tuesday 24th and Wednesday 25th July in the MQU Incubator
+Tuesday 24th and Wednesday 25th July (9am - 5pm), Macquarie University Incubator Building, 8 Hadenfield Avenue

 Thursday 11th October (all day) Continuum room, level 3, 75 Talavera Road.